andyagdw/word_wizards/README.md

 ## Light and Dark Mode 🌓

-Words Wizards offers a seamless experience with both light and dark modes.
+Word Wizards offers a seamless experience with both light and dark modes.
 Choose the theme that suits your preference and enjoy the interface in any lighting condition 😄.

 ### Light Mode (Plus account)